deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 | 1 | | 0.50 |
 | 2 | | 0.25 |

-That's simple distribution.
-There are few possible outcomes, and we assume H and T are equally likely.
+That's a simple distribution.
+There are just a few possible outcomes, and we assume H and T are equally likely.
 Another word for outcomes is *states*.
 Instead of attempting to measure the probability of of heads or tails, we could try to estimate the distribution of land and water over an unknown earth, where land and water would be states.
 Or the reading level of children in a school system, where each reading level is a state.

 Markov Chain Monte Carlo is a mathematical method used to predict the probability of something: future events, coin tosses, or an unknown distribution of states.